uzzielperez/uzzielperez.github.io/_posts/2020-07-14-ScrambledEggSeries.md

 ## Knocked out

 I think when that directive came out, I was just totally out of it.
 I felt knocked out.
-It felt like one punch after another.
+It felt like it was one punch after another.
 And it was really hard to get up.
 I was preparing to pack my bags but I was told to wait it out and so I did.
 My adviser, our department chair and the international office have been mostly doing the work for me.
 I did nothing.
 And then this [news](https://twitter.com/thecrimson/status/1283116935853506560) came.

 MUST.
 FIGHT.
 EVIL.
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We were all worried about Skynet.
 Meanwhile, nunchuck bears.<a href="https://t.co/ZfGMIkYFl3">pic.twitter.com/ZfGMIkYFl3</a></p>&mdash; Kevin Brackett (@KevinRBrackett) <a href="https://twitter.com/KevinRBrackett/status/1282379703014305792?ref_src=twsrc%5Etfw">July 12, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>